Beirut's Historical Landmarks: A Comprehensive Guide to Visiting the City

 ADVERTISEMENT

 Beirut is Lebanon's capital and largest city.
-Beirut is one of the oldest cities in the world, having been founded more than 5,000 years ago.
-It is known as the "Paris of the East" for its beauty, culture and vitality.
-Beirut is a city that combines history and modernity, where you find traces of the Phoenician, Roman, Arab and Ottoman civilizations, and where you also find modern buildings, museums, shopping centers, restaurants, cafes and nightclubs.
-In this article, we'll learn about Beirut's most important historical landmarks worth visiting.
+One of the oldest cities in the world, it was founded more than 5,000 years ago.
+Known as the "Paris of the East" for its beauty, culture and vitality, Beirut blends history and modernity: you can find traces of Phoenician, Roman, Arab and Ottoman civilizations alongside modern buildings, museums, shopping centers, restaurants, cafés and nightclubs.
+In this article, we look at Beirut's most important historical landmarks worth visiting.

 Show key points